2024 New Jersey Democratic presidential primary

-The 2024 New Jersey Democratic presidential primary took place on June 4, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-146 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 New Jersey Democratic presidential primary took place on June 4, 2024, one of the last states among four other primaries, as part of the Democratic Party primaries for the 2024 presidential election.
+126 delegates to the Democratic National Convention were allocated in a semi-closed primary, with 19 additional unpledged delegates.

-Incumbent President Joe Biden announced on April 25, 2023, his bid for a second term.
-Biden won the primary.
-Uncommitted received two delegates to the Democratic National Convention.
+Incumbent President Joe Biden, who had already won most delegates, won the primary, missing the last two delegates to the "uncommitted" option, which received two district delegates.
+The only other candidate, anti-abortion activist Terrisa Bukovinac came below 3%.

 Candidates

-The New Jersey Secretary of State identified the following candidates (listed alphabetically) as Democratic Party primary candidates in 2024:
+The New Jersey Secretary of State identified the following candidates as Democratic Party primary candidates in 2024: